asszem/AndrasCommander/README.md

 - [ ] VIM like: :on (only) maximize current pane (but remember previous panes)
 - [ ] :res (reset) - reset the previous displayed pane(s)
 - [ ] Get and store panel position, width and height from config file

+## Version 1.0 - MVP Reached
+At this point it should be an actually usable product.

+### Version 1.1 - Actionable History Panel
+- [ ] - History panel can be navigated to, and items can be opened by selecting them with the cursor
+- [ ] - Remove history items
-- [ ] Separate history for each pane
+- [ ] - Separate history for each pane and a global history

 ### Version 1.2 - Nerdtree like Bookmarks panel and Vim like marks
 - [ ] - VIM like: "m" for adding local marks and "'"<char> for jumping to mark